Caprivi 4x4 RoadTrip

 Dinner: Eco Ventures Braai

-Breakfast at restaurant (own account).
-Leisurely day in camp with optional Mokoro Koro Trips, Sundowner Cruise.
-Game watching from camp is very rewarding with Hippo’s floating past and plenty of Elephants, Buffalo and other game, across the river and on the islands near from the camp.
+Breakfast at Ngepi restaurant (own account), with an optional Mokoro Koro Trip, Sundowner Cruise.
+Game watching from camp is very rewarding with Hippo’s floating past and plenty of Elephants, Buffalo and other game, across the river and on the islands near the camp.

 Dinner: Eco Ventures Braai